tiandiao123/cmake_project/readme.md

 ### Notice:

-For all of exp directories, I suggest that you should use following way to execute:
+For all of exp directories, I suggest that you should use the following way to execute:
 ```
 # for example, I am using exp1 to demonstrate
 cd exp1